Supplement Information Tools Compared: Examine.com, ConsumerLab, Yuka, and More

 Yuka

 Yuka is a French food and cosmetics scanner that has expanded to include supplements.
-Users scan a barcode and see a colour-coded score with brief ingredient explanations.
+Users scan a barcode and see a color-coded score with brief ingredient explanations.

 Strengths: - Wide product database via barcode - Fast, simple consumer experience - Free at base tier